deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "So, what are your picks?"
 Allison urged him, pouring a glass each for herself and Xiù.

 He examined the stack of Disney movies.
-"Uh…  *Dumbo…*" He said, picking one they hadn't watched yet.
+"Uh...  *Dumbo...*" He said, picking one they hadn't watched yet.

 "Ugh, not *Dumbo*.
 I hate those pink elephants."
 Allison objected.
 Julian threw the disc back onto the stack.

-"Okay…*Lady and the Tramp*,and *Mulan*"
+"Okay...*Lady and the Tramp*,and *Mulan*"

 Xiù perked up even more. *"Mulan*'s my favorite!"

-"Hmmm…It's got better songs, too…" Allison mused.
+"Hmmm...It's got better songs, too..."
+Allison mused.

 "Let's watch it!"
 Xiù enthused.